 I doubt she realizes she’s audible over the racket her dogs are still making, but my hearing is better than most.
 The whole debacle is kind of endearing to witness, and I hide my amusement by turning my attention back to the huskies, who have used my momentary distraction to press themselves closer, wiggling their butts so quickly that they almost blur.
-One of them manages to sneak a nose past my defenses and bury his face in my crotch, and I take that as my cue to stand back up, out of their reach.
+One of them manages to sneak a nose past my guard and bury his face in my crotch, and I take that as my cue to stand back up, out of their reach.

 “Beeeeeeer,” Ella mutters, turning to pace toward the fridge.
 Then, lower, under her breath, “Only beer can help me now.”

 The light is better in here, and I catch my first good look at her face as she passes.
 Creamy complexion, strikingly pale blue eyes, and a smattering of freckles across her button nose.
 She’s pretty.
 Really pretty.
 Even with matted hair and cheeks a little blotchy from the cold.

 She opens the door of the fridge and mostly disappears behind it as she ducks down to inspect its contents.
 Mostly being the operative word.
 Her festive butt is now the only part of her that’s visible.
 I’m suddenly aware of just how long it’s been since I’ve been around an attractive woman.
 If Jack walked in now, he’d catch me staring.

 “Any oatmeal stout left?”
 I ask to cover my awkwardness.